Watch and Clock Repairers

 Slow growth relative to other professions.

-The number of 'Watch and Clock Repairers' job openings is expected to remain the same by 2033
+The number of 'Watch and Clock Repairers' job openings is expected to decline 1.1% by 2034

 Total employment, and estimated job openings